Supporterino/photo-organizer/README.md

 * `-r`, `--recursive`: Sort photos recursively from the source directory
 * `-d`, `--daily`: Organize photos into daily folders (year/month/day)
 * `-e`, `--endings`: Specify file endings/extensions to copy (e.g., .jpg .png).
 If not specified, all files are included
+* `--exclude`: Provide a regex pattern to exclude matching files from being processed
 * `-v`, `--verbose`: Enable verbose logging
 * `-c`, `--copy`: Copy files instead of moving them
 * `--no-year`: Do not place month folders inside a year folder; place them top-level with the name format YEAR-MONTH